RJamesJers/Predicting-Wages-using-R/README.md

 ### Key Aim of Project

-The Key Aim of the project was to try and create a model which could be used to predict a Worker's Weekly Earnings.
+The Key Aim of the project was to try and create a simple Multi-Variate Regression model which could be used to predict a Worker's Weekly Earnings.

 To this end, the following model was created: